MightyCall Mobile MightyCall Mobile AppGoogle Play

 PhoneBurner has a 4.7/5 rating on G2, with users praising their features that significantly increase team productivity.
 The platform’s power dialing capability allows users to efficiently manage contact lists, making up to 50 calls per hour.
 It’s noted that features like pre-recorded voicemails and one-click follow-up emails save considerable time.

 Users also commend the responsive customer support and the smooth onboarding process.
-However, some mention that the monthly plan is pricy.
+However, some mention that the monthly plan is pricey.

 Pricing

-This is, by all means, not a cheap dialer for cold calling.
+This is by no means a cheap dialer for cold calling.

 Aircall is a phone system that aims to improve the communication between sales and support teams.
 It’s particularly suitable for small- to medium-sized businesses seeking an easy-to-implement solution with rich integration capabilities.